NCAR/hrldas-release/README.md

-# hrldas-release
+# HRLDAS-crop-irr

 HRLDAS (High Resolution Land Data Assimilation System) containing the Noah-MP Land Surface Model

-Zhe Zhang made modification on May 15, 2019, regarding stomata, crop (in LSM), and irrigation (in driver).
+Zhe Zhang made modification on May 16, 2019, regarding stomata, crop (in LSM), and irrigation (in driver).

 Repository branch structure (as of July 27, 2018) (which is based on)